 Christine is responsible for managing most matters pertaining to all employees including recruitment, orientation, contract preparation, and employee benefits.

-Sue Kolkka, LVT, – Fort Lee - Oradell Veterinary Clinic Manager
+Susan Kolkka, CVT, VTS (Clin Lab) – Fort Lee Clinic Manager

 Sue Kolkka has been an employee of the Oradell Animal Hospital for 22 years.
 Her experience as a licensed veterinary technician spans several departments in our hospital including both clinic services and client services.
 In her most recent position prior to becoming manager of our Fort Lee clinic, Sue functioned as a team leader in our Paramus office responsible for training all exam room technicians and assistants on hospital protocols, procedures and techniques.
 Sue lives in Mahwah, NJ with her husband, two children, and her dog Honey and her cat Cocoa.

 Liz McKnight graduated from Cook College at Rutgers University in 1983 with a B.S. in Animal Science, and earned her CVT status after passing the Veterinary Technician National Exam in 1999.
-Liz has worked at the Oradell Animal Hospital for over 25 years, where she has been involved in all aspects of animal care, including patient treatment and nursing, surgery, dentistry, and radiology.
-Over the years, her role expanded to include equipment maintenance, surgical instrumentation, assisting with chemotherapy treatments, and supervising the technical support staff.
-Since 1997, Liz has been the manager of the Clinic Services department, which includes the outpatient clinic, the laboratory, the dispensing pharmacy, the oncology team, and client education services.
-She has always had a special interest in pet nutrition as well.
+Liz has worked at Oradell Animal Hospital for over 30 years where she has been involved in all aspects of animal care, including nursing, surgery, dentistry, radiology and oncology.
+Over the years her role expanded to supervising the technical support staff.
+Since 1997, Liz became the manager of the Clinic Services department which includes the outpatient clinic, the laboratory, the dispensing pharmacy, the oncology team, and client education.
+In 2019 Liz's role expanded further when she took on the additional responsibility of managing the Client Services Department as the Outpatient Services Manager.
+Liz has always had a special interest in behavior and pet nutrition.
 Liz enjoys reading and being outdoors, hiking, gardening, and birding.